 Impacts often have an impact in the low frequencies.
 Therefore, it most often sounds best to place impacts in the center of the mixing space.

-your vocals.
 Unfortunately, impacts are often quite messy in their stereo image, you can control their stereo image by using a multiband stereo imager.

 In this example I use the iZotope Ozone 6 Stereo Imager.
 I make sure all frequencies below 100Hz are completely centered (mono), and frequencies between 100Hz and 500Hz are not too much on the sides.
 This prevents the mix from sounding muddy.